 Each Swimmer must wear the colored swim cap provided by the Director.

-You are racing in a USA Triathlon sanctioned event and there are USAT certified referees on the course to ensure fairness in the competition.
-There will be NO WARNINGS if you commit a foul during competition.
-Triathlon i s an individual event and you must take personal responsibility to understand the rules and avoid penalties.
+A triathlon is an individual event and you must take personal responsibility to understand the rules and avoid penalties.
 At the end of the race all citations by the marshals are reviewed by the Head Referee who then decides if a penalty should be assessed.
 The Head Referee’s ruling is final in the case of Position Violations and there are no protests or appeals of Position penalties.

 Basic rules to remember